How to Apply

 Search for a course in your location

-Under certain conditions, SOLAS provides financial support in the form of Allowances to assist with its programmes, for example Training, Travel, Accommodation and Meals.
+Under certain conditions, financial support in the form of Allowances is provided to assist with programmes, for example Training, Travel, Accommodation and Meals.

 SOLAS is a registered organisation with the Garda Central Vetting Unit (GCVU) which "makes criminal history vetting disclosures to registered organisations in respect of, inter alia, prospective employees, volunteers, students on placement, and trainees who would have substantive, unsupervised access to children and vulnerable adults."
 This policy concerns SOLAS' role as a provider of training and employment programmes, in particular in relation to the eligibility and recruitment of potential participants or trainees working or training to work with children and/or vulnerable adults*.

 *'Vulnerable adults' refers to elderly people or people with disabilities in the context of Garda Vetting in SOLAS.